Harieo/ForceConnect/README.md

 # ForceConnect ![Java CI](https://github.com/Harieo/ForceConnect/workflows/Java%20CI/badge.svg)
 A simple firewall-like plugin to prevent UUID spoofing and enforce proxy-side security checks on players.
+**Please read our legal disclaimer about this project's license at the bottom of this page.**

 ### This is not a substitute for an actual firewall.
 This project is designed to supplement a real firewall by forcing players to connect through a proxy server and detecting if they are not via an encrypted key.